sharett/hotline/README.md

 * Consider a template library to separate the logic from the presentation.
 * Consider an authentication method other than HTTP basic.
-* Consider an interface to edit hotline staff (contacts) and their available times.

 ## License